celo-org/make-crypto-mobile-hackathon/EffiSend/Readme.md

 <img src="https://i.ibb.co/Qmx97cr/valora.png">

 When we went deepened our research, we analyzed the Valora wallet and application.
-Despite its great potential and a la Venmo but for crypto transfer capabilities we found great problems with its Cash Out portion.
+Despite its great potential and crypto transfer capabilities, we found great problems with its Cash Out portion.
 Xbox, Uber, google play and cell phone payments?
 Sorry for being aggressive, but this does not work for that unbanked population in any way, this is more for the “already banked” elite populace.
 Most remittances are done electronically yes, but through services like Western union where the families can get cash.
 This will never talk to them.

 But I think that with certain systems that are already in place and the great potential of CELO we can produce a Dapp that does that cashout part correctly, directed at that populace, and improve on financial inclusion.